davepinch/pinchy.cc/content/topics/astronomy/constellations/hydrus/hydrus.md

   - Phoenix (constellation)
   - Reticulum
   - Tucana
-"not to be confused with": Hydra
+not to be confused with: Hydra
 type: constellation
 tags:
   - male